avinashkranjan/Amazing-Python-Scripts/Stopwatch GUI/README.md

 # Stopwatch GUI

-This is a Stopwatch GUI using which user can measure the time elapsed using the start and stop button.
-User can also use the reset button to reset the stopwatch.
+This is a Stopwatch GUI using which user can measure the time elapsed using the start and pause button.
+User can also use the reset button to reset the stopwatch and exit button to close the window.

 ## Dependencies
 You will use `Tkinter` and `time` python module .